naninanides/final-task-batch15/06.Web-Server/README.md

 ## Create domain for Virtual Machine

-1. membuat semua domain menggunakan platform cloudflare, dan semua ip akan di arahkan ke public IP dari server Gateway.
+1. We will make all domains use the Cloudflare platform, and all IPs will be directed to the public IP of the Gateway server.

 ![Screen Shot 2023-03-03 at 1 21 46](https://user-images.githubusercontent.com/68781074/222517861-d6eba723-08f0-459e-ab93-c9b66b5ce9b4.png)

-2. membuat reverse proxy untuk tiap server
+2. We will create a reverse proxy for each server.

 ![Screen Shot 2023-03-01 at 22 05 11](https://user-images.githubusercontent.com/68781074/222518034-314e13ca-eb7d-45f5-a95e-4c56dbfe20a5.png)